Results by Title

 Harvard University Press, 1971

-With this tenth volume, a project forty years in the making reaches completion: publication of critically edited texts of all of Emerson’s works published in his lifetime and under his supervision.
-Uncollected Prose Writings is the definitive gathering of previously published prose writings that Emerson left uncollected at the time of his death.
+With the appearance of the tenth and final volume of Collected Works, a project fifty years in the making reaches completion: the publication of critically edited texts of all of Emerson’s works published in his lifetime and under his supervision.
+The Uncollected Prose Writings is the definitive gathering of Emerson’s previously published prose writings that he left uncollected at the time of his death.

 [more]